google/flax/docs/overview.md

 All of our examples should run on TPU.
 See the following docs for more instructions:

 * [Launching jobs on Google Cloud](https://github.com/google/flax/tree/main/examples/cloud): provides a simple script that can be used to create a new VM on Google Cloud, train an example on that VM and then shutting it down.
-* [Flax Examples](https://github.com/google/flax/tree/main/examples): All of our examples requiring GPU/TPU support have instructions on how to run them on these devices.
+* [Flax Examples](https://github.com/google/flax/tree/main/examples): Some of our examples requiring GPU/TPU support have instructions on how to run them on these devices (see `imagenet` and `wmt`).
 * [Cloud TPU VM Quickstart](https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm): A brief introduction to working with JAX and Cloud TPU.